vishalkumar12323/api_projects/README.md

-# api_projects
+This API uses node js, express js, MongoDB, and Mongoose. <br>
+The API generated random customer data <br>
-how to create a basic api with all CRUD operations, filtering method like paginations, skip, selections and getting data with different endpoint
+how to create a basic API with all CRUD operations, filtering methods like paginations, skip, and selections, and how to get data with a different endpoint